Seahawks facing desperation at RB heading into Week 17

 So yes, this is a bit of a crisis for the playoff-bound Seahawks.

-Their need is such that it appears Marshawn Lynch will be coming out of retirement to potentially play for the Seahawks this week in the NFC West championship matchup with San Francisco.
-Seattle coach Pete Carroll said Monday morning that a reunion with Lynch could be happening if all checks out.
+Their need is such that Seattle brought back Marshawn Lynch out of retirement to play this week in the NFC West championship matchup with San Francisco.
+Seahawks coach Pete Carroll said Monday morning that a reunion with Lynch was possible, and the deal was finalized Monday night, Lynch agent confirmed on Twitter.

 “I’m hoping for him.
 He will have a blast playing with this team.
 He loves this city and he loves playing here and would love to contribute in a way.
 He may have a chance here,” Carroll said Monday.

+Seattle has just one healthy running back on its roster who has been with the team all season in rookie sixth-rounder Travis Homer.
+And in another blow, left tackle Duane Brown underwent minor knee surgery on Monday and won’t be back for a few weeks.

-While the idea of adding Lynch grabs headlines and should provide a jolt to a locker room reeling because of injuries, the reality is no matter who runs the ball for Seattle might not matter if there isn’t blocking up front.
+While adding Lynch grabs headlines and should provide a jolt to a reeling locker room, the reality is it might not matter who runs the ball for Seattle if there isn’t blocking up front.

-Iupati may be in question for the matchup with San Francisco due to a stinger.
+Iupati may be in question for the San Francisco game because of a stinger.

 “It’s a tough sport we play.
 Guys go down.
 You just want to keep it moving sometimes when the guys come in or not.
 You got to be able to change it up,” Jones said.
 “Like I said, everybody just has to get back to the basics.
 We have a big game this upcoming weekend.
 We’ll be fine.”